jxh01753/nc-news-be/README.md

 The file should export `config[process.env.NODE_ENV]`.

-Once you've done this, you should get things going on `mongoose` by typing `mongod` into a new terminal tab/window.
+Once you've done this, you can start up `mongoose` by typing `mongod` into a new terminal tab/window.

 ## Seed the database